algorandfoundation/algokit-fullstack-template/tests_generated/test_all_default_parameters_off_starter/frontend/README.md

 - - [Exodus Wallet](https://www.exodus.com).
 - - [Daffi Wallet](https://www.daffi.me).

 Refer to official [`use-wallet`](https://github.com/txnlab/use-wallet) documentation for detailed guidelines on how to integrate with other wallet providers (such as WalletConnect v2).
-For implementation details of the hook included in this template refer to [`useAlgoWalletProvider.ts`](./src/hooks/useAlgoWalletProvider.ts).
+Too see implementation details on the use wallet hook and initialization of extra wallet providers refer to [`App.tsx`](./src/App.tsx).

 # Tools